bytemoves/notReccomendResumebuilder/README.md

 # Resume Builder

-A modern web application for creating and managing professional resumes.
-Built with FastAPI and a clean, responsive frontend.Built with FastAPI
+A modern web application for creating and managing professional resumes.Built with FastAPI Port it to react or vue

 ## Features